Impulse purchase: Examples of impulse purchases

 The Apple Macintosh 128K computer's graphical user interface was so innovative in 1984, and so compelling to consumers, that one dealer described it as "the first $2,500 impulse item".
-Impulse buying can also extend to more expensive items such as automobiles, couches, and home appliances.
+Impulse buying can extend to other expensive items such as automobiles, couches, and home appliances.
 Automobiles in particular are as much an emotional purchase as a rational one.
 This in turn leads auto dealers all over the world to market their products in a rapid-fire, almost carnival-like manner designed to appeal to emotion over reason.